eloquently/react-blackjack/instructions.md

 [comment]: <> (Above paragraphs could use some work)

 Now it's time to flesh out our `Card` component.
 We want each `Card` to display its `suit` and `rank`.
-The test for this will be fairly simple:
+We also want the `Card`'s `div` element to have the card's suit as a class so that we can style the card appropriately.
+These tests are straightforward:

 ```jsx
 // test/components/card_spec.js